-However, you should not withdraw or cash out these valuable assets to pay your debts without careful examination of your overall debts.
-Since there is retirement savings accounts protection in bankruptcy, these assets can be out of reach from creditors.
-As a matter of fact, while you are in bankruptcy, you can continue your contributions.
+It would be best not to withdraw or cash out these valuable assets to pay your debts without carefully examining your overall debts.
+Since there is retirement savings account protection in bankruptcy, these assets can be out of reach from creditors.
+While you are in default, you can continue your contributions.

-If you are considering filing bankruptcy, consult an experienced bankruptcy attorney before you liquidate your pension funds.
-You should not withdraw from your retirement savings accounts to pay your debts before considering bankruptcy.
+If you are considering bankruptcy, consult an experienced bankruptcy attorney before liquidating your pension funds.
+It would be best not to withdraw from your retirement savings accounts to pay your debts before considering bankruptcy.

 Similar to 401(k) qualified plans, The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (“BAPCPA” or the “Act”), which became effective for bankruptcies that filed after October 17, 2005, gave protection to debtor’s IRA funds.
 This was done by exempting IRA funds from the bankruptcy estate.
 In other words, most unsecured business and consumer debts.

-A rollover from an SEP or SIMPLE IRA into a rollover IRA receives only $1 million of protection.
-This is because section 408(d)(3) rollover is not one of the rollovers the Bankruptcy Code section 522(n) sanctions.
+A rollover from a SEP or SIMPLE IRA into a rollover IRA receives only $1 million of protection.
+This is because section 408(d)(3) rollover is not one of the rollovers of the Bankruptcy Code section 522(n) sanctions.

-If you withdraw from your retirement accounts before filing bankruptcy, you should advise your bankruptcy attorney.
-Careful review of these funds is necessary.
+You should advise your bankruptcy attorney if you withdraw from your retirement accounts before filing bankruptcy.
+A careful review of these funds is necessary.
 Otherwise, there may not be retirement account protection from creditors.

-Here is an example of what can happen when you do not carefully review your options before withdrawal from your pension accounts.
-If these debtors worked with a Board Certified Bankruptcy Attorney, these assets would have been protected.
-These withdraws should not have been done before the bankruptcy in order to get protection from creditors and a bankruptcy discharge.
+Here is an example of what can happen when you must carefully review your options before withdrawing from your pension accounts.
+These assets would have been protected if these debtors had worked with a Board Certified Bankruptcy Attorney.
+These withdrawals should not have been done before the bankruptcy to get protection from creditors and a bankruptcy discharge.

-As soon as you withdraw funds from your pension and either spend the money or deposit it in another non-pension account, these monies are no longer exempt in bankruptcy.
+When you withdraw funds from your pension and spend it or deposit it in another non-pension account, these monies are no longer exempt from bankruptcy.

 Below is a case where the debtors did not ask:

-They did not work with an experienced bankruptcy attorney so that there was retirement savings protection from creditor reach.
+They did not work with an experienced bankruptcy attorney, so there was retirement savings protection from creditor reach.